NMDL-MSU/Tutorials/Module_3_Adapter_Quality_Filtering.md

 sq
 ```

 For now, we wait for the jobs to finish.
 Only when the `sq` displays zero
 running jobs can we proceed to the next step.

 ### Generate MultiQC Report: Filtered

-Before checking the quality summaries for the raw sequence, files let us
+Before checking the quality summaries, first, make sure all our jobs ran
-first make sure all our jobs ran without errors or warnings.
+without errors or warnings.
 Change to the `qstat` directory and run `checkJobs`.

 ```bash